Hawaiian Chicken Long Rice

 Despite being an island favorite, you can find all the ingredients for this dish on the mainland too.
 Here’s what you need:

-• Chicken broth – you can use a homemade stock mixture or low-sodium chicken broth.
+• Chicken broth – You can use a homemade stock mixture or low-sodium chicken broth.

-• Soy sauce – about 3 tbsp
+• Soy sauce – About 3 tablespoons.

-• Garlic – three cloves, minced
+• Garlic – Three cloves, minced.

-• Ginger – two tablespoons fresh ginger root.
+• Ginger – Two tablespoons fresh ginger root.
 Peel and grate the sliced ginger.

-• Sugar – one teaspoon
+• Sugar – One teaspoon.

-• Chicken thighs – boneless chicken thighs work great for this recipe.
+• Chicken thighs – Boneless chicken thighs work great for this recipe.
 Shredded chicken thighs are easy to make and use.
 Shred meat after cooking in the instant pot or slow cooker.
 Using a cooked rotisserie chicken is also a great option for the shredded chicken.
 Just shred the cooked chicken into bite size pieces and add to the noodles.

-• Bean thread noodles – aka cellophane noodles.
+• Bean thread noodles – A.k.a. cellophane noodles.
 See below for where to find them.

 • Green onion – Use kitchen shears to cut a bunch of onions at the same time.